ajccom/d1ma/README.md

 #D1ma - build one-page site so easy

-This is a tool be used to build one-page site.
+This is a framework used to build one-page application.
 It works for mobile website and hybird mobile application.

 ##Install

-D1ma is a framework based on `jQuery`.
-So you should include `D1ma.js` after the jQuery file.
+Just include `D1ma.js` after your jQuery file.

 ##Config

 ```
 	pageWrapperId: 'page-wrapper',
-	// one element's id, D1ma will push all sub pages into this element. if not defined, D1ma will push all sub pages to body element.
-	modelPath: 'models/',//sub pages model path
+	modelPath: 'models/',
-	htmlPath: '',//sub pages path
+	htmlPath: '',
-	defaultHash: 'home'//your application's first page
+	defaultHash: 'home'
 ```

+`pageWrapperId` tell D1ma which DOM Element that pages appended to.

+`modelPath` tell D1ma models' local path

+`htmlPath` tell D1ma views' local path

+`defaultHash` tell D1ma which page is default page

 ##D1ma.route

-	controls hash to load which one of sub pages.
-If not defined, D1ma will load [hash + `.html`].
+Define a hash binding to a page in views.
+If not defined, D1ma will load file in `D1ma.config.htmlPath + [hash + '.html']`.

 ###set

 ```
 	D1ma.route.set('index', 'home.html', function () {/*some code*/});
 ```
-set hash & route, and there is a callback you can set to trigger before model's event.
+Set hash & route, and there is a callback function that will be exec before model's `beforeload` event.

 ###del

 ```
 	D1ma.route.del('index');
 ```
-del rule of hash & route.
+Delete relation of hash & route.

 ###get

 ```
 	D1ma.route.get('index');
 ```
-return an object with route & callback.
+Return an object with route & callback.

-##Template Rule
+##Template

-###output model data
+###output rule

 ```
-	<p><%=obj.name%></p> //model = {name: 'Jone'} and then will output HTML <p>Jone</p>
+	<p><%=obj.name%></p>
 ```

+Write your script in `<%` and `%>` tag.

+And if `modelObject.data = {name: 'Jone'}` then D1ma will output HTML `<p>Jone</p>`.

 ###use if-else